haymanjoyce/poap/README.md

 There is one spreadsheet per chart (the tool calls the 'POAP' a 'chart').

-To get started, install the tool into your Python environment and enter 'tool' into the command line.
+To get started, install the tool into your Python environment and enter 'poap' into the command line.